dfernandez79/barman/README.md

 });
 ```

-Since the _class factoriy_ has access to some metadata, like the method name, it can be used as a kind of _macro_.
-This idea is used by [compose] and reminds me to some extend to [Groovy AST] transformations.

-But I discarded the idea, because of the following reasons:
+But I discarded the idea, because I couldn't find any good use case where it applies:

 * Injecting super in that way, like Prototype does, is hard to read, and adds complexity to the handling of function arguments.

-* [compose] uses this kind of method specification to have aliases, but after playing with aliases I found that it was better to use a plain function reference:
+* [compose] uses this kind of method specification to have aliases, but after playing with aliases I found that it's better to use a plain function reference:
 ```js
 // I don't see any advantage of having, this:
 {method: from(SuperClass, 'other')}